 - Review the animal health requirements booklet including information for your species before your veterinarian arrives to inspect your animals.
 If you have any questions, ask. - Your veterinarian is responsible for inspecting your animals and completing the certificate of veterinary inspection (CVI).
-Call early to avoid the last-minute rush when mistakes are made and there is no time to correct. - Make sure USDA approved official ID ear tags are present on cattle and swine and USDA approved scrapie ID is in place on sheep and goats. - Llamas and alpacas require a microchip or ear tag.
+Call early to avoid the last-minute rush when mistakes are made and there is no time to correct. - Make sure USDA approved official ear tags are present on cattle and swine and USDA approved scrapie ID is in place on sheep and goats.
+Official ID must be applied to animals prior to regulatory testing and completion of the CVI. - Llamas and alpacas require a microchip or ear tag.
 If a microchip is utilized make sure the veterinarian confirms the microchip ID or places one.
 If your animal is identified by a microchip, make sure you bring a working reader with you to the fair. - ALL IDENTIFICATION MUST BE RECORDED.
 Make sure it is. - Review the CVI carefully upon receipt to make sure all the information is correct including any required test or vaccination information. - DO NOT stuff it in an envelope and assume all is well.
 The time to correct is before pulling them out at the fair.
 The CVI is your document, and you share responsibility if it is incorrect. - If you are importing livestock from out of state, make sure the interstate requirements are met and you have a valid interstate certificate of veterinary inspection.